 Lupus is considered an invisible illness.
 Which means that while the Avengers are destroying New York City inside of my body I probably look perfectly fine on the outside.
 Some might even say beautiful.
 Those some would probably be me and my mom.
 Having a disease with its own built in invisibility cloak can make it pretty challenging for people to believe that you are as sick as you actually are.
 And even though I would be the first person to tell you to stop giving a crap what other people think of you, it can be really hard to be called lazy or to worry that your employer assumes you’re just a slacker if you call in sick.
 A disease like lupus forces you to spend a lot of time in your head wondering how you are perceived by the outside world.

 For example, after having to take a break from working due to an awful flare up, whenever I took a picture of myself smiling or out in public looking like I was having a good time, I always hesitated before sharing it on social media.
 I know that when someone sees these pictures they will just assume that I’m healthy and faking it, because society seems to have this perception that if you are sick you have to be sick every moment of every day.
 You can’t have fun and be sick.
 You can’t smile and be sick.
 You can’t have any colour in your cheeks (it’s called blush, people) and still be sick.
 And society says that to me so often that I actually have days when I wake up feeling okay-ish and then immediately feel guilty for not being at work.
 Even though I know that the reason I feel at all like a functioning human being is because I have been resting.
 I know that I’m really sick.
 I know that lupus is really hard on me and that I’m always tired and in pain.
-I know that I spend way too many nights sleeping in the emergency room hooked up to an iv of morphine to try to keep me from vomiting for just a few hours.
+I know that I spend way too many nights sleeping in the emergency room hooked up to an iv of morphine and the CPAP system from WellAware Systems, to try to keep me from vomiting for just a few hours.
 Yet if I have half a day of feeling decent I worry that someone will find out and point at me and say “faker!”
 It’s a really weird place to be.
 I hesitate before hitting the share buttons on those photos of me living my life but then I upload them anyway, because I remind myself that I am sick and will be sick every day for the rest of my life, regardless of whether or not I’m in bed or out to see a movie with my boyfriend.
 But I wish I didn’t have to hesitate at all.
 I wish I didn’t have to keep hearing over and over again all the well-meaning people saying “oh but you don’t look sick.”

 So that’s lupus, in a nutshell.
 I never know how it’s really going to affect me, and it causes more than just physical problems.
 When you have a rather strange, unpredictable illness it affects way more than just your immune system.
 It affects your mood, your mental health, your ability to be social and carry on normal friendships and relationships, your career, your finances, and how you see yourself as a member of society.
 Lupus is a lot of things.
 It’s really confusing, often scary, and almost always misunderstood.
 So thanks for reading this far and taking a few minutes to better understand how lupus affects those of us who live with it.
 And sorry for all of the Avengers metaphors.